DeiveTheDev/TestMod/README.md

 A tutorial mod for making Babric mods for BTA!

 Credits:
-DeiveTheDev (the creator)
+DeiveTheDev (the creator) I <-☝️🤓
 CalamityCage (for the mod I used to learn)
-Turniplabs (for the base mod)
+TurnipLabs (for the base mod)
 ---

 ## Instructions

-First, download the Example Mod by TurnipLab and follow their README.
+First, download the Example Mod by TurnipLabs and follow their README.
 After that you come back here.

 You can change this mod if you want, but I recommend you use this just like a book to learn and copying the instructions in your mod.
 If you copy something by `Ctrl + C` and paste in you project, make sure to update the imports too.
 It will appear in red if it is missing.